 - A paper copy of all import permits, certificates, licenses, or required documents from other government departments and agencies or an electronic copy for EDI participants with other government departments.

-For more information on how to get your goods released prior to the payment of duties, see the CBSA's Memorandum D17-1-5: Section 2 – Release.
+For more information on how to get your goods released prior to the payment of duties, see the CBSA's Memorandum D17-1-4: Release Procedures.

-So there you have it.
-You've successfully imported your goods into Canada and are ready to get your new import business up and running!
-Here are the Important Steps to Starting a Business in Canada.
+Once you've followed these steps. you've successfully imported your goods into Canada and are ready to get your new import business up and running.